babblevoice/projectrtp/README.md

 # ProjectRTP

-An RTP node addon which offers functionality to process RTP data streams and mix them.
+An RTP node addon which offers functionality to process RTP data streams and mix it.
 All performance tasks are implemented in C++ and use boost::asio for IO completion ports for high concurrency.

 ProjectRTP is designed to scale to multiple servers serving other signalling servers.
 RTP and signalling should be kept separate and this architecture allows that.
 It is provided with a proxy server and client to allow for remote nodes.